Skip to main content

 Weekly demos, not monthly status reports.
 The founder and his investor saw progress every 7 days.
 Confidence stayed high, decisions stayed fast.

-The 12-week timeline worked because the founder was technical and could make decisions fast.
-A non-technical founder with committee-based approvals would have needed 16-18 weeks for the same scope.
-Our timelines assume one decision-maker with authority — if that's not your structure, we'll scope accordingly.
+The 12 week timeline worked because the founder was technical and could make decisions fast.
+A non technical founder with committee based approvals would have needed 16 to 18 weeks for the same scope.
+Our timelines assume one decision maker with authority.
+If that is not your structure, we scope accordingly.

 Ready for results like these?

-Tell us what's costing you money.
-We'll show you what we'd build to fix it.
+Tell us what is costing you money.
+We will show you what we would build to fix it.